 This recipe is…

-Vegan, vegetarian, plant-based, and gluten-free.Print
+These refrigerator dill pickles are vegan, vegetarian, plant-based, and gluten-free.Print

 These refrigerator dill pickles require just 10 minutes of hands on prep work and are great on sandwiches or eaten straight from the jar!